aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 }
 ```

-2. Update our `fetchList` function to fetch the tasks in the account’s `TodoList` resource.
+2. Update our `fetchList` function to fetch the tasks in the account’s `TodoList` resource:

 ```js
 const fetchList = async () => {